 2) Clean the rear mount and connectors

 Every single lens that I have bought new had some grease (some had more than others) on the lens mount, which is normal.
-If you do nothing about it, the grease will eventually end up on your camera body and other lenses.
-Therefore, it is best to remove the grease from the lens mount, its contacts and the rear lens cap.
+This grease is in fact added by the manufacturer to allow for smoother mounting / dismounting and to diminish the chance of metal pieces shredding off when they come in contact with the metal camera mount.
+However, in some cases there is just too much grease (especially on the lens contacts), which can potentially affect the communication between the camera and the lens when the grease gets mixed up with dust and dirt.
+Sometimes traces of excessive grease are evident even on the rear lens cap.
+If I see that, I usually remove the grease from the lens mount, its contacts and the rear lens cap.
 You can do this by using a microfiber cloth and some medical alcohol.
 Just put a drop or two of medical alcohol on the cloth, then gently wipe the rear lens mount and the contacts.
 Make sure not to touch the rear glass element while doing this.
 Next, clean the rear lens cap and use a Rocket Blower to remove any particles left by microfiber cloth.
 Put the rear lens cap back on afterwards.

 Here is the rear of a brand new Nikon 24mm f/1.4G lens:

-And here is the grease that I removed from the rear of the lens and lens contacts (the little round balls):
+And here is all the grease and small dirt specks that I removed from the rear of the lens and lens contacts (the little round balls):

 3) Protect the lens with a filter